 Click here for the official website of the Public Health Agency of Sweden.

 What is the impact of the corona virus in Sweden?

 On March 10th, the Swedish health organization has put the level of risk for contamination to ‘very high’.
-As of March 29, there were more than 3700 corona-infected individuals across all Swedish regions.
+As of April 20, there were almost 15.000 corona-infected individuals across all Swedish regions.
 These numbers are far from correct, since they are no longer testing everyone.
 Those who have symptoms should avoid contact with others until they are symptom-free for at least 2 days.
-On March 29, there total number of fatalities in Sweden raised to 110.
+On April 20, there total number of fatalities in Sweden raised to 1580.

 - All public events with more than 50 people have been canceled.
 There is no end date for the time being.